kkashish-10/NLP-Natural-Language-Processing/README.md

 # NLP-Natural-Language-Processing
 NLP applications using deep learning.

+Poetry Generation: Using a collection of Irish Poems, trained a deep learning model that generates similar poems.